Nocebo

-A nocebo effect is said to occur when negative expectations of the patient regarding a treatment cause the treatment to have a more negative effect than it otherwise would have.
+A nocebo effect is said to occur when a patient's expectations for a treatment cause the treatment to have a worse effect than it otherwise would have.
 For example, when a patient anticipates a side effect of a medication, they can experience that effect even if the "medication" is actually an inert substance.
-The complementary concept, the placebo effect, is said to occur when positive expectations improve an outcome.
-The nocebo effect is also said to occur in someone who falls ill owing to the erroneous belief that they were exposed to a toxin i.e. SARS-CoV-2 vaccine adulterants, or to a physical phenomenon they believe is harmful, such as EM radiation.
+The complementary concept, the placebo effect, is said to occur when expectations improve an outcome.

+More generally, the nocebo effect is falling ill simply by consciously or subconsciously anticipating a harmful event.
+This definition includes anticipated events other than medical treatment.
+It has been applied to Havana syndrome, where purported victims were anticipating attacks by foreign adversaries.
+This definition also applies to cases of electromagnetic hypersensitivity.

-Both placebo and nocebo effects are presumably psychogenic, but they can induce measurable changes in the body.
+Both placebo and nocebo effects are presumably psychogenic but can induce measurable changes in the body.
 One article that reviewed 31 studies on nocebo effects reported a wide range of symptoms that could manifest as nocebo effects, including nausea, stomach pains, itching, bloating, depression, sleep problems, loss of appetite, sexual dysfunction, and severe hypotension.